Michele-Curci/DNLP-Project/README.md

 * **entity.jsonl** file contains the entities extracted from original abstracts.

-* **QG_result** contains the file ‘output_ner.json’, which is the outcome of questions generation, in particular it includes the questions generated from original abstracts using entities.
+* **QG_results** contains the file ‘output_ner.json’, which is the outcome of questions generation, in particular it includes the questions generated from original abstracts using entities.

 * **perturbation_results** folder includes all perturbed French abstracts, one output file for each type of perturbation.